 About the artist

-Interview with the artist or "Digital Art at the Heart of Symmetries"
+Interview with Denis Rodella or "The Art of Digital at the Heart of Symmetries"

-- I have always been attracted by everything that is organized around a center.
+- I have always been attracted to everything that is organized around a center.
 Symmetries have always seemed fundamental to me, not only in art, but also in nature and even in our unconscious.
 But it was truly during a trip to Italy, when I was eighteen, that I had an artistic revelation.
-I was overwhelmed by the pictorial, architectural and sculptural richness that one finds on every street corner.
+I was overwhelmed by the pictorial, architectural, and sculptural richness that one finds on every street corner.

 - You are self-taught.
 How have you developed your art over the years?